Week 53 payments, tax calculations and P800 letters.

 - Because a year is not made up of an exact number of weeks, in certain years weekly paid employees may be paid 53 times rather than 52.

-- In the tax year 2018-19 (which runs from 6 April 2018 to 5th April 2019) there were 53 Fridays, so employees paid weekly on a Friday will actually receive 53 payments in that year, rather than the usual 52.
+- In the tax year 2019-20 (which runs from 6 April 2019 to 5th April 2020) there were 53 Sundays, so employees paid weekly on a Sunday will actually receive 53 payments in that year, rather than the usual 52.
 This final payment is referred to as ‘week 53’.

 - Week 53 can also affect 2-weekly and 4-weekly paid employees in certain years as they may receive 27 (2-weekly) payments instead of the usual 26, or 14 (4-weekly) payments instead of the usual 13.